 Yes, there are a few changes.
 This example (sample statement shown below) explains the three different amounts that will appear on each budget billing statement.
 Remember, you pay only the BUDGET AMOUNT DUE when you are on this plan.

-TOTAL THIS SERVICE – This amount is for your information only.
+TOTAL CURRENT ACTIVITY – This amount is for your information only.
 It is the amount you actually used during the billing period.
 This is what your bill would be if you were not on the Budget Billing Plan.

-BALANCE FORWARD -This indicates any credit you have accrued (if it has a “CR”) or the balance due you have built up, based on your actual usage.
+ACTUAL ACCOUNT BALANCE – This indicates any credit you have accrued (if it has a “-”) or the balance due you have built up, based on your actual usage.
 This is the amount you would owe if you were not on the Budget Billing Plan.

 Our Prepay program allows you to avoid a deposit and late fees by maintaining a credit balance on your account.
 CPI’s Prepay program helps to manage your electricity budget.
 This program puts you in control of their energy usage by allowing you to manage your energy based on your budget.